Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Background and Related Work

-We identify four key mechanisms (either practically deployed or academic) for facilitating deletion in social platforms:
+We identify four key mechanisms for facilitating deletion in social platforms:

-\textbf{Selective deletions:} Majority of the social platforms today provide a selective deletion mechanism--the posts are available on the platform until the user itself selects an unwanted post and deletes it.
-However, as we mentioned earlier, selective deletion might attract unwanted attention to particular posts~\cite{minaei2019lethe}.
+\textbf{Selective Deletion:} The Majority of the social platforms today provide a selective deletion mechanism--the posts are available on the platform until the users themselves select an unwanted post and delete it.
+However, selective deletion might attract unwanted attention to particular posts~\cite{minaei2019lethe}.

-\textbf{Prescheduled deletions:} This mechanism automatically removes the users' contents when a specific criterion has been triggered (e.g., after a predefined time period or after prolonged inactivity around post~\cite{mondal2017longitudinal}), e.g., Snapchat and Instagram Stories support this feature (e.g., delete content after 24 hours of posting).
-Prescheduled deletions ensure that an adversary cannot single out specific deletions to find damaging content (since all content will be deleted).
-However, on the down side, this mechanism removes \textit{everything}, implying there will not be any archive of social content for users to reminiscence.
+\textbf{Prescheduled Deletion:} This mechanism automatically removes the users' contents when a specific criterion has been triggered (e.g., after a predefined period or after prolonged inactivity around the post~\cite{mondal2017longitudinal}).
+E.g., Snapchat and Instagram Stories support this feature where they delete posts after some time.
+This mechanism ensures that an adversary cannot single out the damaging deleted content as all posts are deleted.
+However, it removes \textit{everything} on the downside, implying no archive of social content for users to reminiscence.

-\textbf{Intermittent withdrawal:} Intermittent withdrawal~\cite{minaei2019lethe} offers a deniability guarantee for the users' deletions in the form of an availability-privacy tradeoff.
+\textbf{Intermittent Withdrawal:} Intermittent Withdrawal~\cite{minaei2019lethe} offers a deniability guarantee for users' deletions using an availability-privacy tradeoff.
 In this mechanism, all of the non-deleted posts are intermittently hidden for some amount of time.
-This hiding confuses an adversary while deciding if an unavailable post is deleted by the user or just temporarily hidden by the platform.
+This hiding confuses an adversary while deciding if an unavailable post is deleted by the user or temporarily hidden by the platform.

-\textbf{Decoy deletions:} In the decoy deletions~\cite{minaei2020deceptive} mechanism, given a set of sensitive/damaging posts that users want to delete, the system selects $k$ additional non-sensitive/non-damaging posts for each sensitive/damaging post and deletes them along with the damaging posts.
-The system-selected posts (decoy posts) are taken from a pool of non-damaging non-deleted posts provided by volunteers.
-Decoy deletions raises the bar for the adversary to identify deleted posts as they need to identify the sensitive or damaging post among the $k+1$ deleted posts.
+\textbf{Decoy Deletions:} In Decoy Deletions~\cite{minaei2020deceptivendss}, given a set of damaging posts that users want to delete, the system selects $k$ additional non-damaging posts for each damaging post and deletes them along with the damaging posts.
+The system-selected posts (decoy posts) are taken from a pool of non-damaging, non-deleted posts provided by volunteers.
+Decoy Deletions raises the bar for the adversary to identify deleted posts as they need to identify the sensitive or damaging post among the $k+1$ deleted posts.

-We note that, interestingly, earlier work on these mechanisms does not answer two fundamental questions.
-First, is preserving deletion privacy important for the users?
-If yes, how effective are these mechanisms to protect deletion privacy.
-We aim to answer these questions.